iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part2.md

    This discussion will focus on unsupervised learning and **autoencoders** in particular, as they can be applied to a broad range of topics, without the need for costly manual training.
+   > An autoencoder is a type of neural network that learns to compress input
+   > data into a lower-dimensional representation (the encoder) and then
+   > reconstructs it back to the original form (the decoder), capturing only
+   > the essential features in the process.

    <div style="max-width: 20em;">
    <iframe